afaf99/demo-project/README.md

 # Hi, I'm Afaf! 👋

-##Full Stack Web Development Course Project
+##Full Stack Web Development Project
 This repository contains two full-stack systems developed as part of a course on web development.

 ## Features